chukalicious/abortion-app/README.md

 The Project Vision Document can be found at [Project Vision Document](https://github.com/lifeparticle/Markdown-Cheatsheet)

+## Contributing to this repo:

 Contributors are welcome!
 Just fork the repo, pick up an issue and submit a PR.
+You can also recommend issues and features.

 PR templates to come soon.